By Carla Olivo, USMC Spouse

 - Another option is holding off on the celebration until the move is over.
 Attend the ceremony, pack up, move to your new location, and once things are settled, plan a nice outing later in the summer.
 Some families have bypassed an immediate celebration and waited until late summer or winter break to take a family cruise or vacation to commemorate this special event.

-Author: Carla Olivo, PCSgrades Director of Strategic Communications has garnered numerous Television industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
+Carla Olivo has garnered numerous Television industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, and their two children.
+Colonel and their two children.